patientx/ComfyUI-Zluda/README.md

 * Also there is the system path defining variable called: "Path".
 Double-click it and click "New" add this: `C:\Program Files\AMD\ROCm\5.7\bin`

-* Get library files for your GPU from Brknsoul Repository (for HIP 5.7.1) https://github.com/brknsoul/ROCmLibs
+* Get library files for your GPU from Brknsoul Repository (for HIP 5.7.1) `https://github.com/brknsoul/ROCmLibs`
+* (try these for many of the old gpu's as an alternative source of libraries `https://www.mediafire.com/file/boobrm5vjg7ev50/rocBLAS-HIP5.7.1-win%2528old_gpu%2529.rar/file`)

 * Go to folder `C:\Program Files\AMD\ROCm\5.7\bin\rocblas`, there would be a "library" folder, backup the files inside to somewhere else.